15 Potential Signs That Your Dog is Dying: Vet-Reviewed Facts

 In the final months of your dog’s life, you can see the signs that things are coming to a close.
 If you watch carefully, you’ll know exactly how you can best comfort your canine and ensure that its final days are full of love and spent as comfortably as possible.
 At the same time, you need to prepare yourself.
 Losing a beloved pet is always hard, but losing one unexpectedly is even harder.

 The following 15 signs could indicate that your dog is coming close to its time.
 Any of them alone isn’t much of an indication, but if your pet pal is exhibiting several of these signs, then it might be time to start preparing for the worst.
+Here are the 15 signs your dog may be dying:

-15 Signs Your Dog Might Be Dying
+The 15 Signs Your Dog Might Be Dying

 1. They Lose Control Over Their Bladder